 Where's the beef?
 If you guessed "in the world of hip-hop," then you guessed correctly.
-For as long as hip hop has been popular, epic feuds have existed between top artists and it can be exhausting to keep up with the latest hip-hop beef and feuds.
+For as long as hip hop has been popular, epic feuds have existed between top artists, and it can be exhausting to keep up with the latest hip-hop beef and feuds, along with the most disrespectful diss tracks in rap history.

 Which rappers and hip-hop stars have been involved in rap beefs?
 Even the two most critically acclaimed rappers of all time, Tupac and Biggie Smalls hated each other, and possibly even had each other killed.
 Jay-Z, Drake, Big Sean... they've all got enemies.